Fire Alarms in Buildings (2.0)

 Notification Appliances: System Sensor P2WL and SWL horn/strobes and strobes (likely old stock)

-Pull Stations: Gamewell-FC MS-7ASF addressable pull stations (single action BG-12 rebrands)
+Pull Stations: Gamewell-FCI MS-7ASF addressable pull stations (single action BG-12 rebrands)

 Detectors: Gamewell-FCI ASD-PL3 addressable smoke detectors